jarvisMonke/CryptoModeler/README.md

-# Trading Bot
+# Cryptocurrency Price Prediction Model Generator

-This repository contains a machine learning-powered trading bot designed to predict and execute trades in cryptocurrency markets based on historical data.
-The bot uses an LSTM (Long Short-Term Memory) model to analyze market trends and generate predictions on price movements.
-The objective of this project is to create an algorithmic trading solution that can optimize profit over time while minimizing losses.
+This repository contains a machine learning-powered system designed to generate models for predicting cryptocurrency price movements based on historical data.
+The system is in development and currently focuses on a single coin.
+It uses machine learning algorithms to create models that aim to predict future price trends and generate insights.

 ## Project Overview

-The trading bot uses machine learning algorithms to predict future price movements of cryptocurrencies and make automated buy/sell decisions.
-It is built with a focus on optimization through hyperparameter tuning using **Optuna** and real-time decision making based on historical data.
+The system is being developed to generate machine learning models that predict the future price movements of a single cryptocurrency.
+It uses LSTM (Long Short-Term Memory) networks to analyze historical data and generate predictive models.
+These models can later be used for making automated trading decisions or analyzing market trends.

 ### Technologies Used:
 - **Python 3.x**